21 Benefits of olive oil for health

 10. Antidepressant:

-The brain releases a hormone called serotonin which makes the mode happy and is called the happiness hormone.
+The brain releases a hormone called serotonin, which makes the person happy and is called the happiness hormone.
 Olive oil also increases the level of serotonin and serves as an antidepressant.
 The majority of drugs work by stimulating serotonin during depression.

 11. Straighten the hairs:

-Olive oil is used for thousands of years for hair care.
-It is used for hair straightness.
-It has many nutrients that straighten the hair and it is used with a combination of eggs, aloe vera, banana, etc for better results.
+Olive oil has been used for thousands of years for hair care.
+It is used for hair straightening.
+It has many nutrients that straighten the hair and it is used with a combination of eggs, aloe vera, banana, etc. for better results.

-12. Make the hairs smooth, soft, and shiny:
+12. Make the hair smooth, soft, and shiny:

 13. Reduce dandruff:

-Dandruff has many causes but the main cause is a fungus and there is no such effective cure for dandruff but olive oil reduces the flakes of dandruff.
+Dandruff has many causes, but the main cause is a fungus.
+There is no such effective cure for dandruff, but olive oil reduces the flakes of dandruff.

 14. Promotes hair growth:

-Olive oil is rich in vitamin E which makes the hair strong and stops the hair fall.
+Olive oil is rich in vitamin E, which makes the hair strong and stops the hair from falling.
 Massaging regularly can also fix the split ends.

 15. Used for the keratin treatment: